Collecting product feedback

 Watch our video showing how to create and set up a Slack app.

-We'll show you how to use the app config pages and give you a brief tour of all the features you can setup for your app.
+We'll show you how to use the app settings pages and give you a brief tour of all the features you can setup for your app.

 • Create an app